Community Service Officer

 XVIII.
 Organize, review and document written warnings on a monthly basis.

-XIV.
+XX.
 Other duties as assigned.

 EXTENT AND TYPE OF INTERACTION WITH PUBLIC: